fjvallarino/monomer/docs/tutorials/02-styling.md

 label text `styleBasic` [textFont "Bold", textSize 20]
 ```

-There are several functions you can use for modifying a widget node.
-These
+There are several functions you can use to alter widget node.
+These functions
-functions are generally used infix, since the intention is clearer that way.
+are generally used infix, since the intention is clearer that way.
 In
-particular, the `styleBasic` function allows providing different style options with a
+particular, the `styleBasic` function allows providing different style options
-list.
+with a list.

 Since this style is used a few times in the example, it would be nice to avoid
 duplicating the code all over the example.
 An easy way to avoid this is to